RedBulletTooling/KEYVILBOARD/Wi-Fi version/README.md

 **Only connect the keyboard after the KEYVILBOARD has been inserted into the USB port for a few seconds.
 Otherwise the keyboard and KEYVILBOARD WILL NOT work.
 This is due to a capacitor on the board that was added for stability.**

+# Updating the KEYVILBOARD Wi-Fi

+Updating the KEYVILBOARD Wi-Fi is actually quite easy.
+Just go to the webinterface, click on info in the menu and click on the file button to select a new bin file which you then need to upload.
+If everything was uploaded successfully then you should a blank page with OK.

+You can find the most recent .bin file for your ESP8266 chip in the esp8266_chip/keyvilboard_wifi folder.

 ## Features

 Just like the KEYVILBOARD SMS you can log keystrokes and inject them.
 Provided in the webinterface of the KEYVILBOARD Wi-Fi you can easily see, download or erase the keylogging file but you can also execute Rubber Ducky code and save scripts.